Giant variation of the perpendicular magnetic anisotropy at Fe/MgO interfaces by oxygen migration: a first-principles study: Introduction

-Magnetization switching using spin-polarized currents via the spin transfer torque (STT) effect has achieved remarkable progress \cite{Slonczewski,Berger,Myers}.
-However, the energy required to write in STT-magnetic random access memories (MRAM) is still rather large (of the order of 100~fJ per write event) compared to the complementary metal-oxide semiconductors.
+Magnetization switching using spin-polarized currents via the spin transfer torque (STT) effect has achieved remarkable progress ~\cite{Slonczewski,Berger,Myers}.
+However, the energy required to write in STT-magnetic random access memories (MRAM) is still rather large (of the order of 100~fJ per write event) compared to typical write energy of volatile memories in complementary metal oxide semiconductor (CMOS) technology.
 An alternative strategy for manipulating magnetization with low power consumption relies on applying electric fields (E-field) rather than currents.
-Several experimental reports have demonstrated the electric-field control of magnetic properties, among which those evidencing control of the perpendicular magnetic anisotropy (PMA) are of particular importance to realize fast and low-power-consumption magnetization switching \cite{Weisheit, Endo, Shiota, Amiri, Meng, Kita, Maruyama,Nozaki,Wang,Rajanikanth}.
-In particular, a strong impact of the electric field on the interfacial PMA in Fe(Co)/MgO-based systems was reported \cite{Endo, Shiota, Amiri, Meng, Kita, Maruyama,Nozaki,Wang,Rajanikanth}.
-Meanwhile, theoretical studies have addressed the origin of this effect which was attributed to the spin-dependent screening of the electric field in ferromagnetic metal films \cite{Duan}, and to the change in the relative occupancy of the 3d-orbitals of Fe atoms associated to the electrons accumulation or depletion at the Fe/MgO interface \cite{Niranjan,Nakamura1}.
-Furthermore, the effect was shown to be correlated with the existence of a spontaneous interfacial electric dipole \cite{Ibrahim}.
-Typical calculated values for the charge-mediated PMA variation under electric field characterized by the parameter $\beta$ are of the order of tens of fJ/(V.m) \cite{Ibrahim}which agrees with the experimental observations of references \cite{Endo, Shiota, Amiri, Meng, Kita, Maruyama,Nozaki,Wang,Rajanikanth}.
+Several experimental reports have demonstrated electric-field control of magnetic properties, among which those evidencing control of the perpendicular magnetic anisotropy (PMA).
+The latter originates from the spin-orbit interaction and electronic hybridization between oxygen and the magnetic transition metal orbitals across the interface~\cite{Yang,Dieny}.
+The voltage control of PMA (VCMA) is of particular importance to realize fast and low-power-consumption magnetization switching~\cite{Weisheit, Endo, Shiota, Amiri, Meng, Kita, Maruyama,Nozaki,Wang,Rajanikanth}.
+In particular, a strong impact of the electric field on the interfacial PMA in Fe(Co)/MgO-based systems was reported~\cite{Endo, Shiota, Amiri, Meng, Kita, Maruyama,Nozaki,Wang,Rajanikanth}.
+Meanwhile, theoretical studies have addressed the origin of this effect which was attributed to the spin-dependent screening of the electric field in ferromagnetic metal films~\cite{Duan}, and to the change in the relative occupancy of the 3d-orbitals of Fe atoms associated to the electrons accumulation or depletion at the Fe/MgO interface~\cite{Niranjan,Nakamura1}.
+Furthermore, the effect was shown to be correlated with the existence of a spontaneous interfacial electric dipole~\cite{Ibrahim}.
+Typical calculated values for the charge-mediated PMA variation under electric field characterized by the parameter $\beta$ are of the order of tens of fJ/(V.m)~\cite{Ibrahim} which agrees with the experimental observations of references~\cite{Endo, Shiota, Amiri, Meng, Kita, Maruyama,Nozaki,Wang,Rajanikanth}.